South Beach Tow

 South Beach Tow is an American television series that portrayed dramatized reenactments of the day-to-day business of Tremont Towing, a family-run towing business in Miami Beach, and South Beach Towing, a towing company in Gladeview created by the workers of Tremont in Season 4.
-Both are actual towing companies in Florida; however, South Beach Towing has ceased operations and closed down within the last two years leaving only Tremont Towing still currently in business.
-It was produced by Bodega Pictures and Nuyorican Productions, and it aired on the American cable channel truTV, the show ran for 4 seasons from July 20, 2011 to December 10, 2014.
+It was produced by Bodega Pictures and Nuyorican Productions, and it aired on the American cable channel truTV, running for 4 seasons from July 20, 2011, to December 10, 2014.
 The final episode titled "Checkmate" aired on December 3, 2014, which ended the story on a major cliffhanger.
-A week later, a bonus episode ("Bernice's Top 20") aired on December 10, concluding the series with a total of 87 episodes.
+A week later, a bonus episode ("Bernice's Top Twenty") aired on December 10, concluding the series with a total of 87 episodes.
 The series then went into limbo and was presumed cancelled.
 Though truTV has never made an official statement of its cancellation, the network has since removed it from its programming.
-Although the program is fictionalized, Tremont Towing and South Beach Towing are real towing companies in Miami Beach and Gladeview.
+Although the program is fictionalized, Tremont Towing and South Beach Towing are real towing companies in Miami Beach and Gladeview, respectively.